 What Is Salt Therapy Good For?

 Research suggests that as the salty air is inhaled, this air is able to target allergens and toxins lurking inside our respiratory system.
 A 2007 study published in Pneumologia found that salt therapy was effective for individuals suffering chronic obstructive pulmonary disease (COPD), who reported having fewer related symptoms after being treated with halotherapy.

 Some even claim that the health benefits of salt therapy extend to reducing inflammation in our bodies and can even absorb a number of bacteria that cause skin conditions like eczema, acne and psoriasis.
 These anti-inflammatory claims have been backed up by 2014 research that found salt therapy represented an effective anti-inflammatory and anti-allergen treatment for those with either asthma or bronchitis.

 In terms of regulating our sleep cycles and our mood, advocates say that the health benefits of salt therapy extend to its ability to increase serotonin levels; the chemical responsible for our positive emotions.
 They say that due to the fact that salt produces negative ions, this exchange, in theory, results in our body releasing more serotonin.

 The HaloOne™ can be mounted inside your Jacuzzi® sauna and will dispense a full spectrum of salt particle sizes.
-The release date is TBA.

 What Are The Health Benefits Of Salt Room Therapy?